guide-inc-org/guide-flutter_fire/docs/cloud-messaging/receive.md

 ```

 Don't forget to run `yarn build` in order to export the new version of your service worker to the `web` folder.

+## Display images in notifications on iOS

+On Apple devices, in order for incoming FCM Notifications to display images from the FCM payload, you must add an additional notification service extension and configure your app to use it.

+If you are using Firebase phone authentication, you must add the Firebase Auth pod to your Podfile.

+### Step 1 - Add a notification service extension

+1. In Xcode, click **File > New > Target...**
+1. A modal will present a list of possible targets; scroll down or use the filter to select **Notification Service Extension**.
+Click **Next**.
+1. Add a product name (use "ImageNotification" to follow along with this tutorial), set the language to Objective-C, and click **Finish**.
+1. Enable the scheme by clicking **Activate**.

+### Step 2 - Add target to the Podfile

+Ensure that your new extension has access to the `Firebase/Messaging` pod by adding it in the Podfile:

+1. From the Navigator, open the Podfile: **Pods > Podfile**

+1. Scroll down to the bottom of the file and add:

+    ```ruby
+    target 'ImageNotification' do
+      use_frameworks!
+      pod 'Firebase/Auth' # Add this line if you are using FirebaseAuth phone authentication pod 'Firebase/Messaging'
+    end
+    ```

+1. Install or update your pods using `pod install` from the `ios` or `macos` directory.

+### Step 3 - Use the extension helper

+At this point, everything should still be running normally.
+The final step is invoking the extension helper.

+1. From the navigator, select your ImageNotification extension

+1. Open the `NotificationService.m` file.

+1. At the top of the file, import `FirebaseMessaging.h` right after the `NotificationService.h` as shown below.

+    Replace the content of `NotificationService.m` with:

+    ```objc
+    #import "NotificationService.h"
+    #import "FirebaseMessaging.h"
+    #import "FirebaseAuth.h" // Add this line if you are using FirebaseAuth phone authentication
+    #import <UIKit/UIKit.h> // Add this line if you are using FirebaseAuth phone authentication

+    @interface NotificationService ()

+    @property (nonatomic, strong) void (^contentHandler)(UNNotificationContent *contentToDeliver);
+    @property (nonatomic, strong) UNMutableNotificationContent *bestAttemptContent;

+    @end

+    @implementation NotificationService

+    /* Uncomment this if you are using Firebase Auth
+    - (BOOL)application:(UIApplication *)app
+                openURL:(NSURL *)url
+                options:(NSDictionary<UIApplicationOpenURLOptionsKey, id> *)options {
+      if ([[FIRAuth auth] canHandleURL:url]) {
+        return YES;
+      }
+      return NO;
+    }

+    - (void)scene:(UIScene *)scene openURLContexts:(NSSet<UIOpenURLContext *> *)URLContexts {
+      for (UIOpenURLContext *urlContext in URLContexts) {
+        [FIRAuth.auth canHandleURL:urlContext.URL];
+      }
+    }
+    */

+    - (void)didReceiveNotificationRequest:(UNNotificationRequest *)request withContentHandler:(void (^)(UNNotificationContent * _Nonnull))contentHandler {
+        self.contentHandler = contentHandler;
+        self.bestAttemptContent = [request.content mutableCopy];

+        // Modify the notification content here...
+        [[FIRMessaging extensionHelper] populateNotificationContent:self.bestAttemptContent withContentHandler:contentHandler];
+    }

+    - (void)serviceExtensionTimeWillExpire {
+        // Called just before the extension will be terminated by the system.
+        // Use this as an opportunity to deliver your "best attempt" at modified content, otherwise the original push payload will be used. self.contentHandler(self.bestAttemptContent);
+    }

+    @end
+    ```

+### Step 4 - Add the image to the payload

+In your notification payload, you can now add an image.
+See the iOS documentation on [how to build a send request](https://firebase.google.com/docs/cloud-messaging/ios/send-image#build_the_send_request).
+Keep in mind that a 300KB max image size is enforced by the device.